 The easiest way to see the Grand Canyon is to drive there from Flagstaff, about 90 minutes each way, which is what we did.

 However, I didn’t realize at the time that there was a really cool historic scenic train that runs right from Flagstaff to the Grand Canyon!
 If you’re into train history and old, nostalgic train rides, this may be a really cool experience for you to have.
 You can book it online here.

 Recommended Accommodation: When I was in Flagstaff, I stayed at the Hilton Doubletree in town.
 With free (warm!) cookies upon check-in, large rooms, and an in-house restaurant, it’s a comfortable and affordable crash pad between adventures and it’s much cheaper than staying in either the Grand Canyon or Sedona.
 Check prices, rates, & availability here.

-Southwest Road Trip, Stop Five: Page, Arizona (Horseshoe Bend, Antelope Canyon, & Lake Powell)
+Stop 5: Page, Arizona (Horseshoe Bend, Antelope Canyon, & Lake Powell)

 But the main draw to Page is the stunning Antelope Canyon.
 Broken into two parts, Upper and Lower, we opted for the Lower — having heard that it has more vibrant colors, as opposed to Upper which is famous for its sunbeams much-loved by photographers.

 Upper is more popular (and thus more expensive and more crowded) than Lower, plus it requires advance reservations.

 Chronic underplanners as we are, we opted for Lower, as we were able to book next-day tickets quite easily.